SamEdgemon/Baseball/Blog1_SlashStats/index.md

 3. Create the slash line using a short data step

+<!Learners can gain access (with your academic email address) to SAS Workbench [here](https://www.sas.com/en_us/software/viya-workbench-for-learners.html).!>
-Learners can gain access (with your academic email address) to SAS Workbench [here](https://www.sas.com/en_us/software/viya-workbench-for-learners.html).
+Learners can gain access (with your academic email address) to SAS Workbench <a href="https://www.sas.com/en_us/software/viya-workbench-for-learners.html" target="_blank">here</a>.

 The data used can be downloaded [here](https://samedgemon.github.io/Baseball/Blog1_SlashStats/Data/BattingExtract.csv)